nick-kanakis/effective-java-in-a-nutshell/README.md

 ### Item 12: Always override toString

-providing a good toString implementation makes your class much more pleasant to use and makes systems using the class easier to debug.
+Providing a good toString implementation makes your class much more pleasant to use and makes systems using the class easier to debug.

 It is best to add comment to specify the format of the the toString() method